-The DOT&PF Civil Rights Office Americans with Disabilities Act (ADA) webpage provides resources for compliance with the ADA Act of 1990, as amended, which prohibits the exclusion of individuals with disabilities from participation in the services, programs, or activities of a public entity.
+The DOT&PF Civil Rights Office Americans with Disabilities Act (ADA) webpage provides resources for compliance with the ADA of 1990, as amended, which prohibits the exclusion of individuals with disabilities from participation in the services, programs, or activities of a public entity.
 In addition, it encourages the engagement of people with disabilities.
-It is DOT&PF's policy to ensure that communication with persons with disabilities is as effective as communication with others (DOT&PF ADA Workplan, X. Communications, p.
-10).
-When public meetings and events are planned, public notices must include DOT&PF standard language to offer assistance to individuals with disabilities (DOT&PF ADA Workplan, XI.
-Procedures for Ensuring Accessibility for Public Meetings, p.11).
-Contact the Civil Rights Office to get the current approved language.
+DOT&PF requires that communication with persons with disabilities be as effective as communication with others (DOT&PF ADA Work plan).

+When public meetings and events are planned, public notices must include DOT&PF standard language to offer assistance to individuals with disabilities.
+Contact the CRO to get the current approved language.
 All public hearings must be held in accessible facilities.
-Although not a requirement, it is highly encouraged by the Civil Rights Office that all public meeting facilities be ADA-accessible when possible and that all project websites be ADAcompliant.
+Although not a requirement, it is highly encouraged by the CRO that all public meeting facilities be ADA-accessible when possible and that all project websites be ADA-compliant.